genomicsclass/leanpub/manuscript/random_variables.md

 ## The Null Hypothesis

-Now let's go back to our average difference of `diff`.
+Now let's go back to our average difference of `obsdiff`.
 As scientists we need to be skeptics.
-How do we know that this `diff` is due to the diet.
+How do we know that this `obsdiff` is due to the diet.
 What happens if we give all 24 the same diet, can we see a difference this big?
 Statisticians refer to this scenario as the *null hypothesis*.
 The name "null" is used to remind us that we are acting as skeptics: we give credence to the possibility that there is no difference.

 Because we have access to the population, we can actually observe as many values as we want to of the difference of the averages when the diet has no effect.
 We can do this by randomly sampling 24 control mice, giving them the same diet, and then recording the difference in mean between to randomly split groups.
 Here is the code: